diogomonica/new.diogomonica.com/_posts/2015-12-30-deep-into-csp.markdown

 ### Inline Code

-One of the reasons why CSP is such a big deal for web security, is the fact that it can largely eliminate XSS attacks.
+One of the reasons why CSP is such a big deal for web security is the fact that it can largely eliminate XSS attacks.
 It does so by not allowing inline *script* tags and *javascript://* URLs.
 Unfortunately, developers use a lot of inline code.
 This is actually one of the most common roadblocks to creating a good CSP policy.

 There is a directive value that was created specifically to work around this issue: *unsafe-inline*, but you should never use it.
 Instead, you should [turn your inline javascript into an externally loaded script](http://stackoverflow.com/questions/21593051/converting-inline-javascript-to-external).